rclone/rclone/docs/content/commands/rclone_mount.md

 Mount runs in foreground mode by default, use the `--daemon` flag to specify background mode.
 You can only run mount in foreground mode on Windows.

+In background mode rclone acts as a generic Unix mount program: the main program starts, spawns a background rclone process to setup and maintain the mount, waits until success or timeout, kills the child process if mount fails, and immediately exits with appropriate return code.

 On Linux/macOS/FreeBSD start the mount like this, where `/path/to/local/mount` is an **empty** **existing** directory:

     rclone mount remote:path/to/files /path/to/local/mount

 On Windows you can start a mount in different ways.
 See [below](#mounting-modes-on-windows) for details.
+If foreground mount is used interactively from a console window, rclone will serve the mount and occupy the console so another window should be used to work with the mount until rclone is interrupted e.g. by pressing Ctrl-C.

 The following examples will mount to an automatically assigned drive, to specific drive letter `X:`, to path `C:\path\parent\mount` (where parent directory or drive must exist, and mount must **not** exist, and is not supported when [mounting as a network drive](#mounting-modes-on-windows)), and